-Comments raised by stakeholders Stakeholder name Organisation/ Community Date Source Response by project team
+Comments raised by stakeholders Stakeholder name Organisation/ community Date Source Response

 air standards.

 The framework does not

 limit the requirement only

 to the ambient air standard

 for which the

 postponement is sought

 and hence non-

 compliance with any

 ambient air standard

 requires the application to

 be rejected.

 Since PM does not comply

 with National Ambient Air

 Quality Standards

 (NAAQSs) in Secunda and

 Sasolburg and since SO 2

 and NO 2 convert to PM,

 every request for

 postponement for a limit

 on a criteria pollutant (i.e.

-PM, SO 2 , NOx) in these
+PM, SO 2 , NOX) in these

 towns should be rejected.

 Hazardous air pollutants

 which are also particulates

 should not be allowed

 postponements for

 compliance with MES, in

 light of the non-compliance

 with PM NAAQSs in both

 Sasolburg and Secunda

-The applications have not Angela Andrews Legal Resource 16 June Written submission (Letter - Full Sasol confirmed its intention to submit its postponement and
+The applications have not Angela Legal 16 June 2014 Written submission (Full text Sasol confirmed its intention to submit its postponement and exemption

-been submitted to the Centre 2014 text included as Appendix 3) exemption applications with both the Minister and National Air
+been submitted to the Andrews Resource included as Appendix 6) applications with both the Minister and National Air Quality Officer and

-appropriate Air Quality Quality Officer and by advertisement prior to the 1 year
+appropriate Air Quality Centre by advertisement prior to the 1 year deadline.

-Officer at least 1 year deadline.
+Officer at least 1 year ,

+before the specified

+compliance date.

+SO2 and NOx converts to Angela Legal 16 June 2014 Written submission (Full text Please refer to Section 5 of the AIRs for Secunda, Sasolburg and

+PM, since PM is not in Andrews Resource included as Annexure 6) Natref, where results for ambient particulate matter impacts from the